 Making Your Playroom Last

 Although it can be more costly upfront, putting extra time and money into quality products will ensure that your playroom is usable for years to come.
 A playroom that can grow with your child will provide so many benefits and opportunities for play and learning.
 Consider items that have dual purposes or that are two in one.
 Look for carpets that can be washed or cleaned easily.
-A great toy that has multi-purposes is this balance board rocker.
+A great toy that has multi-purposes is this Om Rocker which grows from being a lay flat rocker to a seat for a toddler.
 This is a great item for two kids because it can be used as a rocker for your baby and a fun balance board for your toddler (quality investment for sure!).
 Bouncers are also a great addition for newborns.
 If you are on the fence about what to purchase check out this article comparing both rockers and bouncers.
 Focusing on products that are sustainable in terms of materials and longevity is good for your baby and the environment!